Antoni Świadek: Beatification

 In the church of St. Stanisław Bishop in Bydgoszcz, there is a commemorative plaque, placed in 1948.
-At that time, an attempt was also made to rename the neighboring street (Kapliczna) in his honour byt this was not accepted by the public authorities.
+At that time, an attempt was also made to rename the neighboring street (Kapliczna) in his honour but this was not accepted by the public authorities.
 In the church of St. Archangel Michael in Pobiedziska there is a marble commemorative plaque with his image.